 Fiber Arts II – For students who already completed Level I, continuing to learn about various forms of fiber art, including needle and wet felting, and yarn art.
 We’ll study the history of fiber arts and discuss modern uses for this versatile medium.
 Students will create both 2D and 3D pieces.
 Yes, you may take this class more than one year — different projects!
 Materials, including needle, will be delivered.

-GarageBand – This class is designed for students just trying GarageBand for the first time.
+GarageBand – is designed for students just trying GarageBand for the first time.
 This course will help students learn the basics of the GarageBand program with the final outcome being a digital portfolio of music created and edited by the student.
-They will learn how to: record audio (voice, instruments, etc.), use loops, cut/paste/trim audio files, manipulate volume/fade in/out, and more!
-Projects may include creating songs, radio advertisements, mini-podcast, audio story-telling, and video game music!
+Students will learn how to: record audio (voice, instruments, etc.), use loops, cut/paste/trim audio files, manipulate volume/fade in/out, and more!
+Projects may include creating songs, creating a ring tone, radio advertisements, mini-podcast, audio story-telling, and movie music.
+6th grade & older.

 Intermediate/Advanced Guitar – Continuing study of guitar includes introduction to major and minor scales, the accidentals in first position, more complex first position chords, more complex music reading exercises, as well as rhythm patterns; and an introduction to barre chords, tuning with natural harmonics, and right-hand finger-picking.
 Prerequisite: Beginning Guitar, and student should possess an instrument with which to practice at home and have continued the study of the instrument since Beginning Guitar.